 - Schedule post accreditation conference call to review accreditation decision.

-- Continue forward with annual self-assessment and preparation for next accreditation cycle.
+- Continue forward with annual self-assessment and progress report, mid-term report, and preparation for next accreditation cycle.